 Following the Reorganisation, goodwill is being monitored below the divisional level.
-In accordance with IFRS, goodwill has therefore been allocated to the appropriate units and this resulted in an impairment of goodwill amounting to SEK 5.3 billion at 31st March, 2016.
+In accordance with IFRS, goodwill has therefore been allocated to the appropriate cash generating units and this reallocation and subsequent measurement at a business unit and geographical level, instead of at the divisional level, resulted in an impairment of goodwill amounting to SEK 5.3 billion at 31st December, 2016.